-Current studies at the COE focus on the assessment, functioning, and treatment of mental health problems in returning war Veterans.
-Investigators have a particular interest in Post-Traumatic Stress Disorder, traumatic brain injury, substance use disorders, and trajectories of functioning over time.
-Students will be assigned primarily to one study but may be involved in multiple research projects based on their interests and the COE's needs.
+Current studies at the CoE focus on the assessment, functioning, and treatment of mental health problems in returning war Veterans.
+Investigators have a particular interest in the assessment and treatment of post-traumatic stress disorder, traumatic brain injury, suicide prevention, substance use disorders, and trajectories of functioning over time.
+Interns are assigned primarily to one study but may be involved in multiple research projects based on their interests.

-- Late January - Application to the program opens
+- December - Application to the program opens

-- May through June - Accepted students complete credentialing process and paperwork
+- May through June - Accepted students complete mandatory credentialing process and paperwork

-- End of August - Fall classes begin; first research meeting held
+- End of August (2021) - Fall classes begin; internship research begins and first research meeting held

-- Beginning of May - Spring classes end; 2-semester commitment ends
+- Beginning of May (2022) - Spring classes end; internship research concludes and 2-semester commitment ends

-If you have any questions about this opportunity, please contact Brian Konecky, Ph.D at Brian.Konecky@va.gov.
+If you have any questions about this opportunity, please contact Rizalia_Klausmeyer@baylor.edu.
 Thank you for your interest in being a research assistant at the Center of Excellence.